cbeck88/conf-rs/REFERENCE_derive_conf.md

 are described as "optional", and we will explain what the behavior is if they are omitted.
 If the arguments are not marked optional, then they are required.

-Attributes which take an argument like this, with the `=` sign, can only be set once.
+Attributes which take an argument like this, with the `=` sign, typically can only be set once.
 It's an error if they occur a second time on the same item.
+(In some cases they are allowed to repeat.)

 Some attributes "take a parenthetical", which means they are used like